Daughters of Utah Pioneers

 Located at 39 East Vine Street in Tooele.

-Erected in 1867 as a County Court House.
-Active in the construction were James Hammond, William Broad, Isaac Lee, W.C.
-Gollaher, John Gillespie, George Atkin, and John Gordon.
-The building was used for a Court House, City Hall and Amusement Center until 1941, when the new building was built, then it was turned over to the Daughters of Utah Pioneers for use as an amusement and meeting hall and later as a pioneer museum, which it is currently.
+The building was used for a Court House, City Hall and Amusement Center until 1941, when the new building was built, then it was turned over to the Daughters of Utah Pioneers for use as an amusement and meeting hall and later as a Pioneer Museum, which it is currently.

 DUP Marker #103 -